Virginia NAACP sues Shenandoah school board after district restored Confederate names

 The lawsuit was filed Tuesday in the Western District Court of Virginia in Harrisonburg.
 A judge and court date have not been set.

+This report was first published by Virginia Mercury, part of the States Newsroom nonprofit news network.
+It’s supported by grants and a coalition of donors as a 501c(3) public charity.
+Virginia Mercury maintains editorial independence.
+Contact Editor Samantha Willis for questions: info@virginiamercury.com.
+Follow Virginia Mercury on Facebook and X.

-The post Virginia NAACP sues Shenandoah school board after district restored Confederate names appeared first on Oklahoma Voice.
+The post Virginia NAACP sues Shenandoah school board after district restored Confederate names appeared first on Louisiana Illuminator.